-Listen to “(Howdy Neighbor) Happy Harvest” here:
+Listen to the pre-recording of “(Howdy Neighbor) Happy Harvest” here:

 October 13, 1953: The second day of filming on A Star Is Born.
 Judy was on the set at 10 a.m. to complete several short, silent shots for the sequence at her hotel late at night, trying to sleep while mulling over Norman Maine’s offer to have a screen test.
 Her travel up the stairs to Danny’s room was also shot (these were shot first, from 11 a.m. to the lunch break), as was Judy washing her hair, waiting for Maine to call her which was shot from after lunch until 3:20 p.m.
 Judy wound up having her hair rewashed and reset eight times!.

-After Judy’s hairstyle and costume were changed, the first “outdoor” scene was completed – where Judy walks comically across a high catwalk, which was actually only nine feet from the ground but shot to look higher up, as Judy ran towards actor Jack Carson.
+After Judy’s hairstyle and costume were changed, the first “outdoor” scene was completed – where Judy walks comically across a high catwalk, which was actually only nine feet from the ground but shot to look much higher, as Judy ran towards actor Jack Carson.
 This was done in only two takes.
 The shot was refilmed on November 3rd after the decision was made to go with the CinemaScope process (image above).

 Shooting for the day was finished at 4:30 p.m.